West Nile Virus

 Symptoms of West Nile Virus may include headache, fever, fatigue, dizziness, weakness and confusion.
 Health care providers should contact their county health department if they suspect an individual may meet the case definition for a mosquito-borne illness.
 DOH laboratories provide testing services for health care providers treating patients with clinical signs of mosquito-borne disease.

 DOH continues to advise the public to remain diligent in their personal mosquito protection efforts.
-These should include remembering “Drain and Cover” information found here.
+These should include remembering “Drain and Cover” which is explained in this video:

 Drain and Cover

 DRAIN standing water to stop mosquitoes from multiplying

 - Drain water from garbage cans, house gutters, buckets, pool covers, coolers, toys, flower pots or any other containers where sprinkler or rain water has collected.

 - Discard old tires, drums, bottles, cans, pots and pans, broken appliances and other items that aren’t being used.

 - Empty and clean birdbaths and pet’s water bowls at least once or twice a week.

 - Protect boats and vehicles from rain with tarps that don’t accumulate water.